-But hey!
-You may be surprised to hear that GBA development is still going fairly strong today!
-For ROMs and news, I'd recomment checking out GBAdev and PDRoms.
+But you may be surprised to hear that GBA development is still going strong today!
+For ROMs and news, I'd recomment checking out GBAdev and PDRoms (now Retro Veteran).
 This is all freely distributed software, so explore to your heart's content!

 It's Tetris with a twist!
 Try clearing lines as the entire board twists, tilts, sizzles, and smears itself across the screen.
 There are a handful of modes and some unique mechanics I'm not sure about.
 Also be sure to check out the alternate backgrounds in the pause menu.

 Honestly, this was probably my favorite GBA homebrew game for the time.
 Play it if you like to barf.

 Luminesweeper is, as you could guess, a 2-in-1 combo of Lumines and Minesweeper.
 The game includes a pretty wide variety of skins, which can get pretty weird.
 Also available is a compiler for creating your own skins.